Cyprus Offshore Company in 2026: What the Search Term Actually Means

 Is Cyprus an offshore tax haven?

-When did Cyprus stop being 'offshore'?
+When did Cyprus stop being offshore?

-What's the difference between offshore and onshore for tax purposes?
+What is the difference between offshore and onshore for tax purposes?

-Why do providers still call it a 'Cyprus offshore company'?
+Why do providers still call it a Cyprus offshore company?

 Will my home country know about my Cyprus company?